abrock17/Contactify/README.md

 # Contactify

-An iOS app with a very unique and novel purpose.
+An iOS app with a very specific purpose.
 More details to come.